mkitt/mkitt.net/README.markdown

 # About #
 Work in progress blog/site for Matthew Kitt.
+For now, the site can be [viewed here](http://mkitt.github.com/ "mkitt").

 # License #
 All original textual and imagery content is licensed under the [Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License](http://creativecommons.org/licenses/by-nc-nd/3.0/us/ "Creative Commons").